GeoffAWaddington/CSI30Wiki/Message-Generators.md

 The Shift Widget has been declared with a Release message -- good for Buttons you plan to use for Shift/Option/Control/Alt, etc. or if you wish to use the "Hold" modifier.

+**Tip:** if your surface creates release messages, include them in your .mst file.
+It's better to have release messages and not need them, then need them and not have them.

 # AnyPress
-A Message Generator for use with surfaces whose buttons alternate between a press message (7f) on press, and on second press, a release message (00).
+AnyPress is Message Generator for use with surfaces whose buttons alternate between a press message (7f) on press, and on second press, a release message (00).
 Use AnyPress widgets for these types of surfaces.

 ````
 Widget BankLeft